phucd5/whisper-asr/README.md

 # Fine-tuning OpenAI's Whisper for Multilingual ASR with Transformers

 ## Author
-Phuc Duong and Sophia Kang
+Phuc Duong, Sophia Kang

 CPSC 488: AI Foundational Models

+Yale University, Department of Computer Science

 ## Overview
 In this project, we investigate and improve on OpenAI's Whisper model, as detailed in the paper "Robust Speech Recognition via Large-Scale Weak Supervision," to focus on accurate recognition and transcription of Vietnamese and Korean.
 These languages present unique linguistic challenges in the speech recognition space: Vietnamese, with its specific tonal nature, dialectical variation, and prevalence of monosyllabic words, and Korean, with word segmentation.